jukkakarvanen/kafka-streams-test-topics/examples/README.md

         assertThat(outputTopic.readKeyValuesToList()).hasSameElementsAs(expected);
     }

-### Testing with ValueList and with auto advanced record time
+### Testing with Value List and with Auto Advanced Record Time

-This test is writing KeyValue list and as we have created OutputTopic with base time and auto-advance each TestRecord has new time value.
+This test is writing the KeyValue list, and as it has created OutputTopic with base time and auto-advance, each TestRecord has a new time value.

     @Test
     public void testRecordList() {